-SAHCA is holding its 2019 Conference and AGM on Saturday 5th October at “etc Venues”, Drummond Place, Victoria, London
+SAHCA is holding its 2019 Conference and AGM on Saturday 5th October at “etc Venues”, 1 Drummond Gate, Victoria, London SW1V 2QQ

 The theme of this year’s Conference was “Fairness and Equality for All”

 “Advocates must have an understanding and awareness of equality and diversity issues,